-- 1. In addition to evaluating requests for new deposit accounts or new banking services, OST shall reevaluate all banking services with state entities every three years, in line with a time-table prepared by OST or when requested by a state entity.
-As an alternative state entities may choose to transfer their banking services to the banks providing the streamlined banking program to the state, in lieu of reevaluation.
-Colleges and universities may opt to reevaluate their banking services every five years. - 2.
-If the periodic reevaluation indicates that a state entity is not banking with one of the three lower cost providers for a particular service, the state entity may be required to select a new bank. - 3.
+- 1. In addition to evaluating requests for new deposit accounts or new banking services, OST shall reevaluate all banking services with state entities every three years, in line with a timetable prepared by OST or when requested by a state entity.
+Colleges and universities under the auspices of the Board of Regents and the TCSG may opt to reevaluate their banking services every five years. - 2.
+If the periodic reevaluation indicates that a state entity is not banking with one of the three lowest cost providers for a particular service, the state entity may be required to select a new bank. - 3.
 OST shall prepare a proforma analysis for any state entity requesting a new bank account or new service or change in banks or banking services that compares the total service costs of each bank for the proposed service(s).
 The three banks with the lowest total cost, as indicated by the analysis, will be eligible to provide the desired services. - 4.
 On completion of the analysis, OST will forward the list of eligible banks and their associated costs to the state entity.
-The state entity will have the option of choosing a bank from the list of the three lowest priced service providers, or opting to participate in the streamlined banking program.
-All selections made by the state entity shall be reported back to OST with a request for approval of the State Depository Board. - 5.
-Colleges and universities under the auspices of the Board of Regents or The Technical College System of Georgia ("schools") may conduct searches for banks and banking services, utilizing a standard RFP format provided by OST.
-Alternatively, schools may elect to select a banking institution from among the lowest cost service providers participating in the Statewide Banking Program that provide the required banking services. - 6.
+The state entity will have the option of choosing a bank from the list of the three lowest priced service providers.
+All selections made by the state entity shall be reported back to OST with a request for approval of the State Depository Board.

+- 5. Colleges and universities under the auspices of the Board of Regents or The Technical College System of Georgia ("schools") may conduct searches for banks and banking services, utilizing a standard RFP format provided by OST.
+Alternatively, schools may elect to select a banking institution from among the lowest cost service providers participating in the State Bank Fee Program that provide the required banking services. - 6.
 If the state entity believes that none of the eligible institutions can adequately provide the desired service, it may request an exception from the State Treasurer.
 To the extent that it would be in the best interest of the state, the State Treasurer may approve exceptions.
 However, the State Treasurer must report all exceptions to the board. - 7.
 OST is required to notify all state entities in writing upon board approval or denial of any new state depository or service relationship.
 OST will maintain a registry of all banking depository relationships.